yuxuibbs/CubeToaster/README.md

 # CubeToaster
-Generates heats for WCA competitions to save time for organizers.
+Generates groups (heats) for WCA competitions to save time for organizers.

-Outputs score sheets sorted by heat number and event and a txt file with everyone's heat numbers.
+Outputs score sheets sorted by group number and event and a txt file with everyone's heat numbers.

 1. Run heatsGenerator.py
-2. Double check the information
+2. Double check the information (especially competitor ID)
-3. Print stuff (score sheets and heat sheets)
+3. Print stuff
 4. Cut the score sheets in order
-5. ????
-6. Profit (save at least 4 hours of figuring out heats and sorting score sheets)

 Project started out as project 4 for SI 206 (was due on 12/02/2016).